 Each month Redawna Kalynchuk draws on her extensive gardening experience to guide you through Growing Your Own Food in Canada.
-This month, Redawna shows you how to grow radishes - a humble vegetable that's had a surge in popularity in recent years.
+Today we're showing you how to grow radishes - an extremely easy veggie for the novice gardener!

-In the past year or so the humble radish has somewhat exploded in the food world.
+In recent years the humble radish has experienced a resurgence in popularity.
 Specifically for myself it was images of watermelon radishes that renewed my interest in these root vegetables.
 Once you start exploring you'll quickly find there are many different varieties to choose from and there's lots of ways you can use radishes in your kitchen.
 One thing to note is that horseradish is very different from other varieties of radish - but we'll get into that in a minute!

 How Do I Plant Radishes?

-Radishes are one of the fastest growing vegetables that you can have in your garden, some being ready for harvest in as little as three weeks after sprouting.
-They prefer cooler weather so you can seed them as soon as the ground can be worked.
+Radishes are one of the fastest growing vegetables that you can have in your garden, some being ready for harvest in as little as three weeks after sprouting!
+They prefer cooler weather so you can plant them as soon as the ground can be worked.
 No need to start seedlings for these fast growing gems.
 Radishes do enjoy sunshine so don't plant them in a shady location.
 They're also a great option for container gardening and even window boxes, so you don't have to have a dedicated garden space to enjoy radishes.

 Radishes should be sown directly into the garden.
 A good idea is to plant smaller rows and do succession planting every one to two weeks depending on how many you want.
 They should be planted in rows, approximately a half inch deep and two inches apart.